Cirie Fields

-Cirie Tiffany Fields (/'sə'riː/; born July 18, 1970) is an American reality television personality and nurse best known for competing on multiple seasons of Survivor.
-She first appeared in 2006 on Survivor: Panama, finishing in 4th place.
+Cirie Tiffany Fields (/sɪ'riː/; born July 18, 1970) is an American reality television personality and nurse best known for competing on multiple seasons of Survivor.
+Fields holds the record for most appearances in the franchise.

+In 2006, Fields appeared for the first time on Survivor: Panama, finishing in 4th place.
 In 2008, she returned and placed 3rd on Survivor: Micronesia.
-She made her third appearance on Survivor: Heroes vs. Villains in 2010, finishing 17th after being targeted and blindsided early in the game.
+She made her third appearance on Survivor: Heroes vs. Villains in 2010, finishing 17th after being eliminated by a Hidden Immunity Idol early in the game.
 She made her fourth appearance on Survivor: Game Changers in 2017, where she finished 6th and was eliminated without receiving a vote.

+In 2023, Fields competed on and won the first season of the American spin-off of The Traitors on Peacock.
+Later that year, she competed in the twenty-fifth season of Big Brother along with her son Jared Fields; she finished in 5th place.
+Fields was featured in Variety's 40 Most Powerful Women on Reality TV in 2023.

-In 2025, Fields returned to Survivor representing the USA, on the Australia V The World season of Australian Survivor, ultimately placing 4th again.
-She will also return to the American edition for Survivor 50: In the Hands of the Fans, set to air in spring 2026.
+In 2025, Fields represented the USA on the Australia V The World season of Australian Survivor, ultimately placing 4th again.
+In 2026, Fields returned to American Survivor for the sixth and final time to compete in Survivor 50: In the Hands of the Fans, finishing in 6th place for a second time.
 With these appearances, Fields is the first contestant to compete on Survivor six times.
 She is widely considered one of the greatest Survivor players of all-time and often cited as the best to never win.
-She competed on and won the first season of The Traitors on Peacock.

-In 2023, Fields competed in the twenty-fifth season of Big Brother along with her son Jared Fields; she finished in 5th place.
-Fields was featured in Variety's 40 Most Powerful Women on Reality TV in 2023.

 Early life

-Fields was born on July 18, 1970, in Jersey City, New Jersey.
+Fields was born on July 18, 1970, in Brooklyn.
 She grew up partially in Norwalk, Connecticut, with her sisters Karla and Cicely, and her brother Kenneth.
 She has worked as a surgical instrumentalist, home care provider, candy factory worker, and telemarketer.
 She studied nursing at St. Francis Nursing School in New Castle, Pennsylvania, where she earned her degree.
 She went on to work as a clinical coordinator at Norwalk Hospital Surgical Center.

 Survivor

-Fields has participated in five different seasons of Survivor, including representing the US on Australian Survivor: Australia V The World - and is set to appear on the upcoming Survivor 50: In the Hands of the Fans.
+Fields has participated in six different seasons of Survivor, including representing the United States on Australian Survivor: Australia V The World.
 She has been praised by series host Jeff Probst for being a self-proclaimed couch potato who "got up off the couch to live their adventure".